A Dysfluency Manifesto

 We honour the rich and varied sounds of stuttered speech by ensuring they are heard and experienced within an emerging stuttering culture.

-Stuttering Commons understands stuttering culture as the generative, creative potential of stuttering, seeing it as inherently valuable.
+We understand stuttering culture as the generative, creative potential of stuttering, seeing it as inherently valuable.
 A stuttering culture produces and amplifies more dysfluencies and creates an international community.
 We appreciate cacophony and ruptures in art, which contribute to how we understand and value dysfluent speech.
 We foster this sense of culture through international conversations in art, education, therapy, science, and lived experience.
 A stuttering culture values educational resources, publications, podcasts, conferences, events, exhibitions, and digital archives.
 We recognise stuttering’s cultural heritage and contemporary contributions, and we add to this soundscape of divergent voices.
 We delight in all the places that stuttering appears: the conversation, the discussion, the joke, the comic, the poem, the interview, the story, the dialogue, the monologue, the song, the stage, and the classroom.

 We invite individuals, academics, activists, artists, and therapists into progressive and emancipatory dialogue about how we experience, understand, represent, and document dysfluency in all its intersections to support collective action and social change.